SmolLeaps/ripplefund-verifier/README.md

 In the future, we would like to build an actual crowdfunding platform like Kickstarter, Indiegogo and Crowdfunding to facilitate crowdfunds in Singapore for both startups and potential crowdfunding backers.

+## About The Project

+RippleFund uses Affinidi's verifiable credentials to build a trusted crowdfunding platform based in Singapore.

 #### Rise in Crowdfunding Scams